garylirocks/quickrefs/azure-databricks.markdown

   - Use an outbound/egress load balancer, its configuration is managed by Azure Databricks
   - Use an Azure NAT gateway
   - Use UDR, directly to the endpoints or through a firewall

+## Administration

+Two levels:

+- Account level
+  - You'll need AAD Global Admin user to login to ADB, and assign the Account admin to a user while setting up
+- Workspace level